Getting to Annapurna Base Camp

 Annapurna Base Camp (ABC) (4,130m)

 A short, glorious trek from MBC brings you into the ultimate reward: Annapurna Base Camp, nestled within the magnificent Annapurna Sanctuary.
-Here, if you’re lucky, you’ll get an unmatched view encircled by some of the world’s most formidable peaks:
+Here, if you’re lucky with the fog gone, you’ll get an unmatched view encircled by some of the world’s most formidable peaks:

 - Annapurna I (8,091m)